-Navigation map The index below enables the readers to track the main risk items through the various risk disclosures.
+Navigation mapThe index below enables the readers to track the main risk items through the various risk disclosures.

-Risk management

 Subjects Risk Management Pillar III

-These sections show ING's approach to risk management.
-Introduction to risk section 131
+These sections show ING's approach to risk Introduction to risk section 131 i illar ill

-Introduction to Pillar III 4
+management.
+Introduction to Pillar III 101 4

 Purpose and business model 131

 Risk governance 131

 Risk management function and risk culture 133

 Risk profile 136

 Risk appetite framework and stress testing 137

 Economic and Regulatory Capital 141

-Regulatory environment 141 4
+Regulatory environment 141

 Top and emerging risks 142

+Top and emerging has 112

 Credit risk

-Subjects Risk Management Pillar III
+Subjects Risk Management Pillar II

-Credit risk is the risk of potential loss due to default by ING's debtors (including bond issuers) or trading counterparties.
-Governance and credit risk definitions 143 15, 38
+Credit risk is the risk of potential loss due to default by Governance and credit risk definitions 143 15, 3

+NG's debtors (including bond issuers) or trading counterparties.
 Credit risk appetite and concentration risk framework 145

+ounterpurties.
 Environmental and Social Risk Framework 147

 Credit risk capital and measurement (SA & AIRB) 148

-RWA comparison 148 16
+RWA comparison 148 1

 Credit risk tools 155

-Credit risk portfolio 156 17, 39
+Credit risk portfolio 156 17, 3

-Credit risk mitigation 160 46
+Credit risk mitigation 160 4

-Credit quality 167 30
+Credit quality 167 3

-Securitisations 173 48
+Securitisations 173 4

+Market risk

-Subjects Risk Management Pillar II
+Subjects Risk Management Pillar I

 Market risk is the risk of potential loss due to adverse movements in market variables.
 Governance 174

-RWA comparison 52
+novements in market variables.
+RWA comparison 57

 Economic Capital 175 52

 Market risk in banking books 176

 Market risk in trading books 182

-Capital at Risk 53
+Capital at Risk 5.

-r unung unu nquiarcy risk
+Funding and liquidity risk

-Subjects Risk Management Pillar III
+Subjects Risk Management Pillar I

+Subjects

+Funding and liquidity risk is the risk that ING or one of Management 188

-Funding and liquidity risk is the risk that ING or one of its subsidiaries cannot meet the financial liabilities when they come due, at reasonable cost and in a Management 188
+Funding and liquidity risk is the risk that ING or one of ts subsidiaries cannot meet the financial liabilities when they come due, at reasonable cost and in a 188 190

-Funding profile 190

-timely manner.
-Asset encumbrance 53

-Non-financial risk

-Subjects Risk Management Pillar III Operational risk is the risk of direct or indirect loss Governance 190 people and systems or from external events.
-Framework 191 Operational risk and main developments 192 55 Compliance risk and main developments 193 56 integrity, leading to damage to ING's reputation, legal or regulatory sanctions, or financial loss, as a result of failure (or perceived failure) to comply with applicable laws, regulations, ING policies and minimum standards and the ING values.
+Non-financial risk Subjects Risk Management Pillar III Operational risk is the risk of direct or indirect loss Governance 190 returning from inadequate or failed internal processes, people and systems or from external events.
+Framework 191 people and systems of from external events.
+Operational risk and main developments 192 55 Compliance risk is the risk of impairment of ING's integrity, leading to damage to ING's reputation, legal Compliance risk and main developments 193 56 or regulations, to damage to invast reputation, tegalion regulatory sanctions, or financial loss, as a result of failure (or perceived failure) to comply with applicable laws, regulations, ING policies and minimum standards and the ING values.
 Non-financial risk awareness 196